2 Guantanamo detainees cleared for release as prison marks 20 years - KESQ

 The Periodic Review Board, a government entity established during the Obama administration to determine whether detainees at the facility were guilty, announced the decisions in filings posted to its website.

 The board announced the decision on Tuesday to clear for release detainee Mohammed Abdul Malik Bajabu, a Kenyan who has been at the prison since 2007.
-Guled Hassan Duran, a Somali who has been at the prison since 2006, has also been cleared for release by the board, according to public filings.
+Guled Hassan Duran, a Somali who has been at the prison since 2006, has also been cleared by the board, according to public filings and his attorney Shane Kadidal.
+Kadidal told CNN he had found out about the board’s decision regarding his client on Monday.

 With these two decisions, 15 detainees have now been cleared for transfer by the Periodic Review Board and are eligible for release, pending diplomatic arrangements.
 Once a detainee is cleared for release, he cannot leave the prison until the US government works out a diplomatic arrangement with another country for them to be released to.